 A sustainability bond exclusively finances or refinances activities that provide both environmental and social benefits.
 The ICMA’s Sustainability Bond Guidelines outline the criteria and intention for the sustainability bond label.

 The focus of a social bond should be on providing a benefit to a target population.
 Eligible activities in these sectors often qualify:

 Isn’t every municipal bond green or social?

-No. It is a common misperception that “everything in the muni space is green or social.”
-While it is true that municipal bonds are generally focused on the provision of public goods, not every muni bond meets the ICMA standards.
+No. While it is true that municipal bonds are generally focused on providing a public benefit, not every muni bond has a clear environmental or social benefit, or meets the ICMA standards.
 Bonds often have mixed uses of proceeds.
 Not all activities are green.
 Investors, wary of “greenwashing” or “impact washing,” look for a qualified external review to confirm alignment and help them meet investment mandates and compliance requirements.